eXparity/expectamundo/README.md

 The libary includes expectations for String properties

 * __hasPattern__ - Set the expectation that the String matches the regular expression
+* __hasLength__ - Set the expectation that the String is of the given length

+Contributions are welcome to extend the list of expectations to match types.

 Downloads
 ---------